VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 Get the local position of Item.
 If this Item is inside a VKC Item Activity, the obtained value will be the coordinates relative to the VKC Item Activity.

-??? warning Usage Caution
-    If the item is not a VKC Item Activity, please use this method for most of the time.

 ??? note "Available object types for this method"
     - [VKC Item Activity](../VKCComponents/VKCItemActivity.md)
     - [VKC Item Area Collider](../VKCComponents/VKCItemAreaCollider.md)